 From an interpersonal perspective, an anxiety disorder might be the reason why you’re having trouble going on dates or cultivating a lasting relationship with your life partner.
 It’s also the reason why you don’t hang out, thus missing out on new and exciting experiences.

 But anxiety comes in many ‘shapes and sizes’ and to understand how this condition can make your life a living hell, let’s take a closer look at the different types of anxiety.

 What are the main types of anxiety?

-Generalised anxiety disorder (GAD) – refers to uncontrollable and excessive worries about everyday life events, even in the absence of solid reasons for concern.
+Generalised anxiety disorder refers to uncontrollable and excessive worries about everyday life events, even in the absence of solid reasons for concern.
 It’s the most common form of anxiety disorder, affecting millions of people across the globe.

-Specific phobias – represent intense feelings of fear caused by various objects, animals, or situations.
+These represent intense feelings of fear caused by various objects, animals, or situations.
 As a result, people with specific phobias often resort to avoidance or, if the circumstances ‘force’ them to confront their fears, experience intense discomfort and anxiety.

-Post-traumatic stress – is a condition that occurs after we’ve witnessed an event that we perceive as dangerous, frightening, or shocking.
+This is a condition that occurs after we’ve witnessed an event that we perceive as dangerous, frightening, or shocking.
 People who’ve been through car accidents, natural disasters, or abuse often experience nightmares, flashbacks, and a constant state of restlessness.

-Obsessive-compulsive disorder – is a severe form of anxiety characterised by intrusive and uncontrollable obsessions that generate anxiety and are followed by compulsive behaviors (or rituals), meant to create a sense of relief.
+This is a severe form of anxiety characterised by intrusive and uncontrollable obsessions that generate anxiety and are followed by compulsive behaviors (or rituals), meant to create a sense of relief.

-- Untangle stresses
+- Untangle stress